Simhasanam (1986 film): Release

 Simhasanam was censored on 18 February 1986, and released on 21 March 1986, with 85 prints distributed across 153 theaters in South India.
 It was the first Telugu film to be released in 70 mm format.
 The film attracted large crowds upon release, causing significant traffic jams near theaters and generating considerable buzz at the time.

 Reception

-Simhasanam was a commercial success, running for 50 days in 16 centres and 100 days in six centres.
+Simhasanam was a commercial success, running for 50 days in 38 centres and 100 days in more than 30 centers with regular shows and in six 70mm centres.
 It set a record as the first Telugu film to gross over ₹1.5 crore in its opening week.
+Total gross of Telugu version is estimated at close to 7 crores.

 The film's 100-day celebration in VGP Gardens, Madras, drew a large crowd of Krishna's fans, creating significant excitement and attracting attention from the Tamil Nadu government.
 Approximately 400 buses transported fans from Andhra to Madras for the event.